 Always ensure you check the latest travel rules and guidance for Greece with the FCDO prior to travel.

-Until 30 July, travellers to Italy who have been in the UK in the previous 14 days must present their airline with a negative rapid antigen or molecular swab test, taken no more than 48 hours before flying, then self-isolate for five days on arrival.
+Travellers to Italy who have been in the UK in the previous 14 days must present their airline with a negative rapid antigen or molecular swab test, taken no more than 48 hours before flying, then self-isolate for five days on arrival.
 At the end of the five-day isolation they must take a rapid antigenic or molecular swab test for COVID-19 and test negative for release.
 If you arrive without a negative test result, you will need to self-isolate for 10 days.

 Always ensure you check the latest travel rules and guidance for Italy with the FCDO prior to travel.

 Getting a COVID test for travel: top tips from the COVID-19 testing experts at Collinson

 - Find out what type of test you need for both departure and return trips.
 Most countries require one of two types of tests: a PCR test, which gets results back to you within 24 to 48 hours or a LAMP test, which is usually with you within 90 minutes.
 Antigen tests are quicker, with results typically returned in an hour.